herrbischoff/awesome-macos-command-line/README.md

 ```

 #### Get SF Mono Fonts
-Pre-Sierra, you need to download and install Xcode 8 for this to work.
+You need to download and install Xcode 8 beta for this to work.
 Afterwards they should be available in all applications.
 ```bash
 cp -v /Applications/Xcode-beta.app/Contents/SharedFrameworks/DVTKit.framework/Versions/A/Resources/Fonts/SFMono-* ~/Library/Fonts
 ```